What to Eat (and Avoid) to Increase Your Testosterone

 It Is Not Just About Your Blood Testosterone Level

-What does “optimising” your testosterone actually mean?
-Most people assume this means having a high “total testosterone” reading on a blood test.
+First, let's define what 'optimising' your testosterone actually means.
+Most people assume this means having a high “total T” reading on a blood test.
+How many ng/dL do you have?
+1000 ng/dL, everything is great, 300 ng/dL, not so good, right?
 But your total testosterone is only part of the picture.

 Signs Your Testosterone May Be Low